Picture this: your website is growing. Business is booming and customers are starting to find out about your web presence.

 And if you don’t need a completely clean slate, you can import any web code Wix did allow onto your new web pages.

-As a rule of thumb, if Wix allowed the (non-Wix associated) code, Wordpress is guaranteed to support your import.
+As a rule of thumb, if Wix allows the (non-Wix associated) code, WordPress is guaranteed to support your import.

 Plus, you can use the move to optimize your website for best SEO practices including linking structure, keywords, and other metrics.

 Capitalizing on your increased popularity with better SEO metrics can help further increase the already growing number of eyes on your website.

 Semi-automated migration involves moving part of your Wix site based on your blog’s RSS feed data and then recreating the rest by hand.
 Confused?
 It’s actually extremely simple.

 Wix provides all blogs with RSS feed data, which amounts to a code-based way to aggregate information in a live feed.
 Someone could take your blog RSS code and use it on their website in order to get live updates of your content.

 But instead of having someone else use your code, you’re taking your existing RSS data and using it to populate your existing posts onto your new blog page.

 First, click the RSS button on your Wix site.
 Next, copy and save the resulting XML data into WordPad or some other word processor.